 Event Term Spectrums

 As mentioned earlier, the social aspect of alerting is a primary concern for alerting authorities.
-The chosen terms used in the message exist for the purposes of communicating effectively with an audience.
+The chosen terms used in an alert message exist for the purposes of communicating effectively with an audience.
 However, when inspecting the terms used across various systems, not surprisingly, a wide range of terms are used.
-Upon further inspection, the terms are not just similar terms for the same thing, but terms that span a range of terms across one or more spectra of terms.
-This happens both at the event level and the alert level and even authorities themselves sometimes have a hard time interpreting one another’s choice of terms.
+Upon further inspection, the terms are not just similar terms for the same thing, but terms that span a wide range across one or more spectra of terms.
+This happens both at the event level and the alert level - and even authorities themselves sometimes have a hard time interpreting one another’s choice of terms.

-The following is discussion on terms across spectrums, which will factor into the decisions made regarding what event terms may make it into the list.
+The following is discussion on terms across spectrums.
+This will factor into the decisions made regarding what event terms may make it into the list.

 Broad to Narrow Spectrum

 Terms can be very specific or very general depending on the information that needs to be conveyed.
 This is especially true for public alerting.
-For example, usually the term used for the event is often the same term used for the alert (i.e. a “wind” event leading to a “wind warning”).
-However, some alerting authorities generalize the type of alert by using broader terms (i.e. a “wind” event leading to a “weather alert”).
+For example, usually the term used for an event is often the same term used for the alert (i.e. a “wind” event leading to a “wind” alert).
+However, some alerting authorities generalize the type of alert by using broader terms (i.e. a “wind” event leading to a “weather” alert).
 Alerting authorities may choose to broaden the chosen event and alert terms for many reasons.
 For example, these include, but are not limited to…

 alerting for fast changing situations, where the event type is subject to change in updated messages over time (i.e. a “rain” event, changing to a “sleet” event, changing to a “snow” event and then back again, can be collectively referred to as a “winter storm” event)